Introduction to CSS Combinators

 Output:

-In the above example, we are selecting the ‘p’ elements which are child elements of the div tag.
-In the image, we can see that the second paragraph and fourth paragraph are child elements of the div tag, so these paragraphs will get affected as these are direct child elements of the div tag.
+In the above example, we select the ‘p’ elements, which are child elements of the div tag.
+In the image, we can see that the second and fourth paragraphs are child elements of the div tag, so these paragraphs will get affected as these are direct child elements of the div tag.

 4. Descendant selector